xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 Well, hope you now have a better idea of how to use automation to optimize your development workflow.
 We promise the benefits are worth it!

+***Are you doing CI with Bitrise and Fastlane in your iOS projects and have learned something not covered in this post?
+Let me know in the comments.
+I'd be interested to get your perspective.***

+***Have questions about CI, Bitrise, Fastlane?
+I'd be happy to answer those in the comments if I can.***